-Documentation in this section should also provide an impetus for future goals.
-As you gain experience in the program pillars through courses, professional experiences, and research, what new questions do you have?
+experience, what new questions do you have?
 How might you go about answering those questions or accomplishing new goals?
 Remember that one purpose of the eportfolio is to help prepare you professionally.
 Documentation included in your eportfolio should clearly articulate knowledge and skills acquired through your program.